ContentRicher/contentricher/README.md

 Then, in the .env file in the app/experiments folder, put API_KEY = "[YOUR OPENAI API KEY HERE]" (for using GPT-3.5 from OpenAI) and/or put MISTRAL_API_KEY = "[YOUR MISTRAL_API KEY HERE]" (for using the Mistral Small Model).
 Finally, run the app from the experiments folder with: streamlit run frontend_experiments.py

+## Current state of development

+Currently, we retrieve information from Wikipedia.
+The next step will be to include information from Instagram (both from text and images).

 ## 📘 License